 S.Africa growth slumps to 1.5% in 2014

-South Africa's growth rate fell to 1.5 percent last year, official data showed Tuesday, as strikes and power cuts hobbled Africa's second-largest economy.
+South Africa's growth rate fell to 1.5 percent in 2014, official data showed Tuesday, as strikes and power cuts hobbled Africa's second-largest economy.

-The preliminary 2014 figure announced by Statistics South Africa is below the 2.2 percent growth recorded a year earlier, largely the result of persistent strike action in the mining sector.
+The preliminary 2014 figure announced by Statistics South Africa is below the 2.2 percent growth recorded the previous year, largely the result of persistent strike action in the mining sector.

-“Due to a lot of industrial strikes, I think it had a quite negative impact on the economy,” the statistics agency’s manager of national accounts Gerhardt Bouwer told reporters in Pretoria.
+“Due to a lot of industrial strikes, I think it had a quite negative impact on the economy,” Statistics South Africa manager of national accounts Gerhardt Bouwer told reporters in Pretoria.

-The growth rate is far below the 6 to 7 percent most economists believe South Africa needs to provide jobs for millions in a country where one in four people is officially unemployed.
+The growth rate is far below the 6 to 7 percent most economists believe South Africa needs to provide jobs for the millions without work a country where one in four people are officially unemployed.

-It also leaves the country a laggard in the sub-Saharan Africa region, which according to the International Monetary Fund likely turned in 4.8 percent growth last year.
+It also leaves the country a laggard in the sub-Saharan Africa region, which according to IMF likely turned in 4.8 percent growth.

-However, South Africa’s gross domestic output (GDP) expanded by a much stronger 4.1 percent in the fourth quarter of last year — a change Bouwer attributed to industries going “back to normal” at the end of the year.
+However South Africa’s gross domestic output (GDP) expanded by a much stronger 4.1 percent in the fourth quarter of last year — a change Bouwer attributed this to industries going “back to normal” at the end of the year.

-This was evident in the manufacturing and mining sectors, which rose 1.2 and 1.1 percentage points respectively in the fourth quarter, though the year-on-year growth was negative.
+This was evident in the manufacturing and mining sectors, which rose 1.2 and 1.1 percentage points respectively that quarter, though the year-on-year growth was negative.

 “Hopefully we can keep the strength and avoid any strike action or stoppages,” he said.

-The continent’s most developed economy has been wrestling with a host of troubles, including rolling electricity blackouts that have hobbled manufacturing.
+The continent’s most developed economy has been wrestling with a host of troubles, including rolling electricity blackouts that have hobbled the manufacturing industry.